 - The Writing Centre offers workshops, drop-in appointments and online resources to help you improve your writing and communication skills.
 From getting help on a specific piece of writing to developing those presentation skills, the Writing Centre is a great resource.

-- WPIRG (Waterloo Public Interest Research Group) is a place for research and education on environmental and social justice issues.
+- WPIRG(Waterloo Public Interest Research Group) is a place for research and education on environmental and social justice issues.
 They host workshops and events, such as film screenings and provide a space for action groups to work on their specific projects.

-- The Centre for Career Action offers workshops, one-on-one career advising, and an abundance of career related resources.
+- The Centre for Career Development offers workshops, one-on-one career advising, and an abundance of career related resources.
 Appointments can be booked with a career advisor to discuss career exploration and strategy, job search tactics, mock interviews, and resumes.
 Generally, you can book up to 3 sessions for each appointment during your time at Waterloo.